conda-forge/pytorch-cpu-feedstock/recipe/README.md

 in a single run.
 As a result, the shared bits (`libtorch*`) are only built once.

-As the `megabuild` mode imposes high disk space requirements on the CI builders, it is not used on other platforms currently.
+As the `megabuild` mode imposes high disk space requirements on the CI builders, and more importantly, cannot be built within the 6h time limit imposed by azure, it is not used on other platforms currently.
 For this reason, there are separate configurations for every Python version there.